Self-Care Plans For Therapists: Tips For Taking Care Of Mental Health

 Tend to your physical health.
 Staying physically healthy may have benefits for mental health and overall well-being.
 Consider starting an exercise routine, which may help reduce stress and generate endorphins and other feel-good chemicals.
 Being mindful of your diet can also be helpful, even if that just means making small changes, like reducing your sugar intake to keep your energy levels steady.
 It may also be worth making sure you’re getting enough rest by practicing good sleep hygiene and maintaining a consistent sleep schedule.

-Prioritize healthy boundaries.
+Prioritize healthy boundaries and your own self-care.
 When you’re a mental health professional, it can sometimes be hard to disconnect yourself from your clients’ lives and worries.
 That said, maintaining healthy professional relationships can be important for staying well and helping others.
 Make sure you establish clear boundaries with your clients, and give yourself permission to decline new work if you believe you’re spread too thin.

 Consider personal therapy.
-Seeking counseling can help round out your self-care practice, whether you have a mental health diagnosis or you would just like extra support.
+Seeking counseling can help develop or round out your self-care practice, whether you have a mental health diagnosis or you would just like extra support.
 Therapy can be a source of guidance and advice, as well as a tool for building self-awareness and resilience.
 With the help of a counselor, mental health workers may be able to better prioritize their well-being and keep doing their best work.
+They may also guide you with the right resources to help with your concerns.

 One potential challenge of seeking therapy is finding a counselor in your area who understands the unique challenges you face.
 Online therapy may make this process easier, offering the option to be matched with a therapist or choose your own, and to change therapists whenever you want.